petukhov/petukhov.github.io/_posts/2015-09-19-hello-world.markdown

 categories: misc
 ---

 This is the first post.
-I am still learning to use Jekyll and its default template.
+I am still learning to use Jekyll and trying to modify the default template.
-The blog currently looks like this.
+Look how the blog looks like right now!
+Not bad but not unique enough, also too much visual litter.

 ![What site looked liked at first]({{ site.url }}/assets/screenshot1.png)

-By the way adding this screenshot has no meaning and is just a way for me to practice adding screenshots using Liquid templating engine.
+Not bad but not unique enough, also too much visual litter.